Premedical Graduate Health Sciences Certificate Program

 - International students must have achieved ≥ 250 (cBT), 600 (pBT), or 100 (iBT) on the TOEFL examination or ≥ 153 on the GRE Verbal section (500 on previous scale)

 A formal online application to the VCU Graduate School is required for admission to CERT.
 International students are directed to the VCU Office of Global Education.
-Please indicate "Pre-Medical Graduate Health Sciences-CERT" as your program on the application and "Fall semester" as your term of entry.
-Most questions regarding the application process may be addressed at the Applicant Information web page.
+Please indicate “Graduate” for application type, “Fall Semester” as your term of entry, and "Pre-Medical Graduate Health Sciences-CERT" as your program under Planned Course of Study on the application.
+Most questions regarding the application process may be addressed at the Graduate Admissions website.

 - A completed online Graduate School application